mpeeples2008/ArchNetSci/_book/05-visualization.md

 Figure 6.5.
 An example of the same network graph with two simple user defined layouts created interactively.

 Figure 6.5 was produced in [NetDraw](https://sites.google.com/site/netdrawsoftware/download) by creating a simple network and taking screen shots of two configurations of nodes.
 There are a few options for creating a similar figures in R. The simplest is to use an igraph network object and the `tkplot` function.
-This function brings up a window that lets you drag and move nodes (with or without an initial algorithmic layout) and when you're done you can assign the new positions to a variable to use for plotting.
+This function brings up a window that lets you drag and move nodes (with or without an initial algorithmic layout) and when you"re done you can assign the new positions to a variable to use for plotting.
 [Use these data](data/Peeples2018.Rdata) to follow along.

 <div class="rmdwarning">
 <p>Note that if you are running this package in your browser via binder,